jas-mckin/rtd-tutorial-jm/docs/source/pathogen_subs_guide.rst

 The purpose of the host field is to describe the sample.
 If you have any questions or concerns about pathogen sample metadata, please contact the `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.

-Pathogen checklist host fields:
+Pathogen checklist mandatory/reccommended host fields:

-:host tax_id: NCBI taxon id of the host, e.g. 9606
+:host taxid: NCBI taxon id of the host, e.g. 9606
 :host health state: health status of the host at the time of sample collection
 :host scientific name: Scientific name of the natural (as opposed to laboratory) host to the organism from which sample was obtained.
 :lab_host: scientific name of the laboratory host used to propagate the source organism from which the sample was obtained.
 The EBI `cell line ontology <https://www.ebi.ac.uk/ols4/ontologies/clo>`_ may be used to find the name for the host cell line